 Altogether, this suggests that the total Afghan death toll due to the direct and indirect impacts of US-led intervention since the early nineties until now could be as high 3-5 million.

-Such figures could well be too high, but will never know for sure.
-US and UK armed forces, as a matter of policy, refuse to keep track of the civilian death toll of military operations – they are an irrelevant inconvenience.
+Such figures could well be too high, but we will never know for sure.
+US and UK armed forces, as a matter of policy, refuse to keep track of the civilian death toll of military operations – they are an inconvenience to be kept under wraps.

 Due to the severe lack of data in Iraq, almost complete non-existence of records in Afghanistan, and the indifference of Western governments to civilian deaths, it is literally impossible to determine the true extent of loss of life.
 One thing is for sure, the numbers are enormous, much greater than we have been led to believe by so-called ‘official sources’.

-It is of no surprise that many have joined armed groups in these regions.
+It should, therefore, be of no surprise that many local young men have joined armed groups in these regions.
 Many have lost not just loved ones but entire families, homes, communities, businesses and their homeland as well and have nothing left to lose.